Become a volunteer

 What does the training involve?

-Parent and family peer volunteers undertake an initial two-to-three-day comprehensive training program and orientation.
-Training, presentations and opportunities to meet and learn from your peers are provided regularly throughout the year.
+Parent and Family Drug Support Volunteers undertake an initial induction training.
+Ongoing training, presentations and opportunities to meet and learn from your peers are provided regularly throughout the year, from internal and external providers.

 If you can lend a hand, we’d love to hear from you.